 Minnesota Undergraduate and Medical Student Research Scholarships These scholarships are designed to stimulate interest in the study of heart and blood vessel diseases.
-There is one undergraduate and three medical student Research Scholarships available in 2014.
-Applications are due May 1, 2014.
+There is one undergraduate and four medical student Research Scholarships available in 2015.
+Applications are due April 1, 2015.
 See Scholarship descriptions and applications

 Research at Minnesota Institutions In Minnesota during the past five years (2010-2014) the American Heart Association funded 87 studies at a cost of more than $10.45 million in new research:

 41 new research studies at Mayo Clinic, Rochester at a cost of $5,658,543

 45 new research studies at University of Minnesota, Minneapolis/St. Paul at a cost of $4,796,306